tuxpoldo/btsync-deb/btsync/README.md

 Each configuration file in `/etc/btsync` defines a separate running BitTorrent Sync _instance_ (that means: a process).
-When defining more than one instance on a system, there are some rules that have to be followed:
+When defining more than one instance on a system, there are some rules that must be considered:

 1. The listening ports (parameter `listening_port`) must be unique for each BitTorrent Sync instance